 Le Peep's has also expanded by becoming a franchise and letting investors open their own locations in various states, including Indiana, Florida, Texas, Nebraska and Illinois.
 The food is good for a chain restaurant and definitely delivers on the promise of a fast-serving chain with a higher-quality menu.
 And, yes, some locations do serve mimosas.

 Best Food Item to Get at Le Peep: Breakfast Burrito

 Skip the typical chain breakfast menu and go for a mouthwatering and filling breakfast burrito.
 Once you've tried it, you'll be craving it every weekend.

 The 1970s saw a growing conscience around fitness and eating healthy.
 So, it makes sense that the early 1980s had what may be the first health-forward breakfast chain restaurant in the U.S.

 First Watch has carved a niche for itself within the market of consumers who want to indulge in a nice breakfast without feeling heavy or unhealthy afterward.
 You'll still find bacon, eggs, waffles, grits and pancakes on the menu, but most items are meant to be healthier than in other places.
 For instance, you can get multigrain pancakes.
-There are also foods that you won't find in most other breakfast restaurants, like quinoa bowls and breakfast tacos, which is one of our favorite things about the chain.
+There are also foods you won't find in most other breakfast restaurants, like quinoa bowls and breakfast tacos, one of our favorite things about the chain.